MinMaxed/Animal-Kingdom/README.md

 ![Alt Text](Ak Visual.png)

 ## Interfaces
 Interfaces are a workaround to C#'s single-inheritance, and tells the class what it is able to do.
+In this lab, they ICanFly and ICanSwim are used throughout the branches.
+These were chosen since those two abilities are not directly tied to just fish swimming or birds flying.
+Swim and Fly are both used by the Ducks since they can do both, GreyWolves has Swim but not all canines can swim (I don't think), and Bats, a mammal that can fly, also has access to the ICanFly.

 ## OOP Principles
 An introduction to the project